Human handover: Seamlessly transfer chats to Live Agents

 With REVE Chat and its customer service tools, you will find it easy to improve your first response time.
 Start a free trial of the top-rated customer engagement tools and start delivering instant responses to users.

-Total number of chats refers to one of the vital lead generation metrics via live chat that measures the successful chat sessions from the total number of chats.
+A total number of chats refers to one of the vital lead generation metrics via live chat that measures the successful chat sessions from the total number of chats.
 The more engaged chats indicate that you have engaged your website visitors effectively.

 The live chat performance metric also helps you to know the problems and queries your customers are having.
-When there is an issue with your product or website, you would see a surge in the number of chats initiated.
+When there is an issue with your product or website, you will see a surge in the number of chats initiated.
+Here are some tips to be followed:

 Average Resolution Time (ART) refers to the average time taken by the support agents to close the conversations.
 Also known as the average handle time, the chat metric helps to measure customer satisfaction.